vladalexey/vladalexey/README.md

 My name is <b>Quan Phan</b>, based of Philadelphia, U.S and I'm a <b>Software Development Engineer Intern at Amazon</b>

-- 🔭 I’m currently working on a food recipe mobile app on [App Store][1.3] with Flutter for frontend and Nodejs/Postgresql for backend.
+- 🔭 Currently working on a
+  - Food recipe mobile app on [App Store][1.3] with Flutter for frontend and Nodejs/Postgresql for backend.
+  - Portfolio tracker unifying multiple platforms for both stocks and crypto with data visualization
-- 🌱 I’m currently learning Reactjs, Flutter and Machine Learning
+- 🌱 Currently learning Reactjs, Flutter and AI/ML
 - 💬 Ask me about how I become a vegan and thus came up with my food recipe mobile app
 - 📫 How to reach me: [LinkedIn][1.4].
 - ⚡ Fun fact: I'm vegan 🥦 and I love to [hike][1.5] 🧗‍♂️